HenningBuhl/low-resource-machine-translation/README.md

 * Non-autoregressive Transformer (NAT)
 * Attention variations of transformers
 * Speed-up techniques of transformers
-* This repository [12](12) is a good source for resources and further experiments to implement
+* This repository [[12]](12) is a good source for resources and further experiments to implement
+* Investigate latent space in m+n scenario (numerical differences in mean/std between encoded language a and b)
+* How to expand translation systens to more languages (+ re-adjust tokenizers without disrupting model)

 ## Contributing